Step 2: Create the Application Whitelist Rules

 - General web browsing is more risk-prone than other types of application traffic.
 You must Create Best Practice Security Profiles for the Internet Gateway and attach them to this rule in order to safely enable web browsing.

-- Use the same best practice security profiles as the other rules, except the Best Practice Internet Gateway File Blocking Profile profile, which is more stringent because general web browsing traffic is more vulnerable to threats, and the URL Filtering profile, which you should tighten as much as possible.
+- Use the same best practice security profiles as the other rules, except the Best Practice Internet Gateway File Blocking Profile profile, which is more stringent because general web browsing traffic is more vulnerable to threats.

 - Allow only known users, to prevent devices with malware or embedded devices from reaching the internet.